assimp/assimp-docs/source/usage/use_the_lib.rst

 	// ---------------------------------------------------------------------------------------
 	// Evaluate multiple textures stacked on top of each other float3 EvaluateStack(stack) {
-          // For the 'diffuse' stack stack.base_color would be COLOR_DIFFUSE
+          // For the 'diffuse' stack.base_color would be COLOR_DIFFUSE
 	  // and TEXTURE(aiTextureType_DIFFUSE,n) the n'th texture.

 	  float3 base = stack.base_color;
-	  for (every texture in stack) {
+	  for (every texture in the stack) {
-	    // assuming we have explicit & pretransformed UVs for this texture float3 color = SampleTexture(texture,uv);
+	    // assuming we have explicit & pre transformed UVs for this texture float3 color = SampleTexture(texture,uv);

 	    // scale by texture blend factor